BlueBrain/SimulationTutorials/General/Installation/README.md

 There are **two ways** you can go about this:
 * Install [Virtualbox](#virtualbox) and download a VM from the relevant tutorial.
 This VM will have all the necessary software preinstalled.
-* Install the software yourself: Neuron, IPython notebooks, eFEL, BluePyOpt
+* Install the software yourself (which won't be trivial depending on the OS you are using): Neuron, IPython notebooks, eFEL, BluePyOpt

 Please **test your installation** well before the tutorial starts.